Homemade Apple Jelly is a wonderful fall treat!

 Jump to:

-π Choice of apples
+Choice of apples

-Those fall of the tree to early and often while they are turned into an apple jelly because they are more intense in flavor and contain enough sourness.
+Apart from that, green unripe (but about to ripe) apples are great.
+Those that fall off the tree too early are usually turned into apple jelly because they are more intense in flavor and contain enough sourness.

-Some apple varieties, such as the well known Gala, are just not that suitable for jellies.
+Some apple varieties, such as the well-known Gala, are just not that well-suited for jellies.
+You want your apple jelly to be super flavorful.

 Most suitable Apple varieties to pick to make apple jelly: